mainIine/foe-helfer-extension/README.md

 docs.
 ###### FAQ

-For questions and answers please use our [forum](https://discuss.foe-helper.com/) or discus with us on our [Discord](https://discord.gg/z97KZq4) server.
+For questions and answers please use our [Discord](https://discord.gg/z97KZq4) server.

 ###### Bugs & Wishes